nodejs/docs/ROADMAP.md

 relatively confined space to work within, and there are many interested
-parties: there are groups that consume the documentation as output, like the [website working group][wg-website], there are groups concerned with ensuring the [content addresses the needs of diverse audiences][wg-diversity], there are [groups that are required][wg-ctc] to produce API documentation as a pre-requisite to merging their primary work, there are contributors who wish to help in a _technical_ fashion, there are contributors who wish to contribute
+parties: there are groups that consume the documentation as output, like the [website working group][wg-website], there are groups concerned with ensuring the [content addresses the needs of diverse audiences][wg-inclusivity], there are [groups that are required][wg-ctc] to produce API documentation as a pre-requisite to merging their primary work, there are contributors who wish to help in a _technical_ fashion, there are contributors who wish to contribute